Redesign of broadacre farming systems of SE Australia

 Aim

 To provide evidence-based, innovative research for diversified farms in south-eastern Australia.
-The projects aims are:
+The projects aimed:

 Table 1 Site details